rimsey1/docs/pages/embedding/call-a-connector-method.md

 ### Call a Connector Method with Parameters

-If the method you are calling requires any values to be passed, they must be included in your Request Body as follows:
+If the method you are calling requires any values to be passed, they can be included in your Request Body as follows:

 #### Request